“Christ … Become a Curse“

 The fact that it was for us, and not for Himself, that Christ suffered and died is repeated nine times in these verses, and again in Isaiah 53:8, 11.
 He suffered in our place.
 The anguish, humiliation, and pain that we deserve, He took upon Himself.
 Praise God!

 In a Jewish method of crucifixion, a criminal hanged by impalement, by being transfixed on a sharp pole.
 He was regarded under the curse of both God and man.
 This extreme way of execution was done publicly to show the complete disdain in which the criminal was held because of his offense.
-The death of God’s Son provided an effective atonement for sin.
+The Son of God was crucified for us.
+His death provided an effective atonement for our sins.
 Christ’s sacrifice was essential to man’s redemption and restoration (John 1:29; 17:3; 2 Corinthians 5:21; 1 Peter 2:24).

 Though Christ offered His blood for all.
 His atonement benefits only those that accept it by faith (John 1:12).
-To believe means to accept Christ as a personal Savior, have a daily relationship with Him (through study of the word and prayer), and obey His commands through His enabling power.
-John the beloved sums the life of the saints as follows, “Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus” (Revelation 14:12).
+To believe, means to accept Christ as a personal Savior, have a daily relationship with Him (through study of His word and prayer), and obey His commands by His enabling power.
+John the beloved sums the life of the saints as follows, “Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus” (Revelation 14:12 also 12:17).